 - HCNE shall maintain complete control over the planning, content, and delivery of its educational programs.
 To this end, no representatives of pharmaceutical and device companies will be involved in planning or directing its public educational and scientific meetings.

 - HCNE shall maintain complete control over planning, execution, and publication of HCNE investigator-initiated research.
 HCNE will decide when and where to submit results of these studies for publication.

 - HCNE shall maintain complete control over the content of its website, newsletter, and any other publications.
 No HCNE media will include any industry-sponsored promotional or marketing material or advertisements.

 - HCNE and members of its Board of Directors will strive to provide a balanced impartial view of data pertaining to commercial products.
 HCNE will not endorse specific products.

 - HCNE will accept grants for support of its programs, over which it has complete control, and which do not pose any conflict of interest.

-- Members of the HCNE Board of Directors may receive reasonable compensation from pharmaceutical companies for services provided (e.g. bona fide consultation, lecture engagements supported by industry sponsors, or participation as investigators in industry-sponsored research studies).
+- Members of the HCNE Board of Directors may receive reasonable compensation from pharmaceutical and device companies for services provided (e.g. bona fide consultation, lecture engagements supported by industry sponsors, or participation as investigators in industry-sponsored research studies).

-- Promotional and marketing activities by pharmaceutical companies at HCNE conferences will be clearly delineated from educational facets of our meetings.
+- Promotional and marketing activities by pharmaceutical and device companies at HCNE conferences will be clearly delineated from educational facets of our meetings.
 HCNE will discourage the distribution of non-educational, non-clinically useful or excessive gifts to attendees at its conferences.